-The riding for most of the day was pleasant and easy.
+The cycling for most of the day was pleasant and easy.
 A good part of it was through rolling farm country.
-I passed by bright fields full of yellow canola that called to be photographed, green fields filled with oats and numerous local cheese companies.
+I passed by bright fields full of yellow canola that called to be photographed, green fields filled with oats and past numerous local cheese companies.

 Some of the cheese companies offered free tastings, tours and even picnic areas.
 Don’t forget to carry along a sharp knife and some fresh bread so you can enjoy a picnic of your own making along the way.

 The bike ride took me through the small towns of Albanel and Normandin – before sending me into Saint-Félicien.
 There is a zoo in Saint-Félicien– which I didn’t have time to visit – but now wish I had for your role is reversed compared to other zoos.
 You are behind the bars and the animals are free.
 My husband still remembers his visit here as a child.